Gansukii/Sorting-Algo-Visualizer/README.md

 # Sorting-Algo-Visualizer-

-Visualize how sorting algorithm works!
+Visualize how sorting algorithms work!
 I did this project after a month of studying web development.
 The project was made using HTML,CSS,Boostrap, and JS.
 All the animation codes during the sorting can be found on js folder on their respective algorithm.